-You might be wondering: What is really a difference between reciprocating saw vs jigsaw?
+You might be wondering: What is really the difference between reciprocating saw and jigsaw?

-Now, if you are big tool fan, or simple interested in DIY tasks there will always be a saw that you must have in your workshop, and another one, and another one…
+Now, if you are a big tool fan, or simply interested in DIY tasks there will always be a saw that you must have in your workshop, and then another one, and another one…

-Now get this: You want to do some home renovations, well maybe you don’t, but your lady is very determined that she wants some changes!
-Maybe new kitchen, and new kitchen sink or new windows maybe?
+Now get this: You want to do some home renovations; well maybe you don’t, but your lady is very determined that she wants some changes!
+Maybe a new kitchen, and a new kitchen sink or new windows maybe?

-How to know for which cut you should use specific saw?
-It`s even worse when two saws look not only similar but also perform almost the same roles.
+How to know which saw you should use for which cut?
+It`s even worse when two saws look alike and also perform almost the same roles.

-Here is the deal: stay at this page and you will find out what is the difference between reciprocating saw vs jigsaw?!
+Here is the deal: stay at this page and you’ll find out what’s the difference-reciprocating saw vs jigsaw?!

-You could be saying: Why shouldn’t I have them both?
+You could be saying: Why shouldn’t I have both of them?

-And yes, why you shouldn’t!
+And yes, why shouldn’t you?!
 But if that is not possible, let`s help you in choosing!

-Let’s break it down and give answers to basic questions first and meet our two friends.
+Let’s cut the chase and give answers to some basic questions first and meet our two friends.